 -When CRP increased by 6 units (12/6), the ratio of fibrinogen geometric means = 1.087.

+5/5 points.

 8c.
-The mean of ln(CRP) gave a constant difference in fitted values when comparing groups that differed by a c-fold increase in CRP levels.
+The regression of untransformed fibrinogen on ln(CRP) gave a constant difference in fitted values when comparing groups that differed by a c-fold increase in CRP levels.

 -When ln(CRP) increased by (ln(9)-ln(8)), the difference in mean fibrinogen was 4.338 units.